Animation by Mo Massen; furnished to me by Alessandro Zorat

 I can see everything in a sweeping 360 degrees, up, down and around, wider than Pana-vision & IMAX &unrestricted by ceiling or dashboard.
 Sometimes I even hear music.
 It's like hearing phantom telephones in the shower, or false doorbells when vacuuming; the pattern-loving brain, seeking signals in the noise, raises acoustic ghosts out of the wind's roar.
 But on a motorcycle I hear whole songs: rock 'n roll, dark orchestras, women's voices, all hidden in the air and released by speed. ...

 1983 R100RT-Ural.
 First road rig I constructed.
 We DO get that much snow some years.
-I am Going to the ski slopes.
+Guess where I am going??

 There is cold......and there is cold on a motorcycle.
 Cold on a motorcycle is like being beaten with cold hammers, while being kicked with cold boots, a bone bruising cold.
 The wind's big hands squeeze the heat out of my body & whisk it away; caught in a cold October rain, the drops don't even feel like water.
 I expect to arrive with my cheeks & forehead streaked with blood, but that's just an illusion, just the misery of nerves not designed for highway speeds.
 Despite this, it's hard to give up my motorcycle in the fall, and I rush to get it on the road again in the spring; lapses of sanity like this are common among motorcyclists.
 When you let a motorcycle into your life you're changed forever.
 The letters "MC" are stamped on your driver's license right next to your sex and height as if "motorcycle" was just another of your physical characteristics, or maybe a mental condition.